KrishanSwami/amazonfrontened/README.md

-these files are a little bit of my amazon frintened project. i have added all the html and css in it
+these files are a contains my amazon frontened project. i have added all the html and css in it